jessitron/jessitron.com/index.md

 If you were trying to get to a blog post:
 <br>
 I'm sorry.
-Something is terrible is wrong with my DNS.
+Something terrible is wrong with my DNS. <a href="https://blog.jessitron.com">The blog</a> might load in a different browser or on a different day. :-(
 </div>

 I'm incredibly excited to be a software developer.